Location: 5 km north of Aswan, the temple about 4 km far from the town

 The Double Temple is built on a traditional plan but there is an invisible division down the middle.
 Two separate doorways extend its entire length, past the halls and antechambers, ultimately leading to two sanctuaries, one to Horus and the other to Sobek.
 There is evidence that construction and building continued for some four hundred years, the latest Roman emperor featured being Macrinus (AD 217).
 In addition to the main temple there is a Birth House and a Shrine to Hathor, both of which date to Roman period.

 The entrances face south.
-The left hand tower, which is mostly destroyed, depicted scenes relating to the triad headed by Horus the Elder with Isis as his wife and Horus, ?son of isis?, as his son.
-The righ hand tower shows scenes relating to the triad headed by Sobek with Hathor as his wife, and Khonsu as their son.
+The left hand tower, which is mostly destroyed, depicted scenes relating to the triad headed by Horus the Elder with Isis as his wife and Horus, son of isis, as his son.
+The right hand tower shows scenes relating to the triad headed by Sobek with Hathor as his wife, and Khonsu as their son.
 The triads are depicted on the lower parts of the wall.
 The court is spacious.
 It has eight columns on each side and an altar near the center.

 The Great Hypostyle Hall has 10 columns supporting a roof that is decorated with flying vultures along the two main aisles, and astronomical figures beneath the architrave.
 Attention is drawn to the elegance of the capitals, and their variety of decorative motives.
 Many show elaborate palm frond and flower capitals.
 The wall reliefs are well preserved; they show all the Ptolemaic rulers who contributed to the decoration of the temple: Ptolemy VI, Ptolemy IX, Ptolemy XII.
 The reliefs on the inside of the temple, which date to Ptolemaic times, are finer than the crude sunken reliefs on the outer walls of the temple, which date to Roman times.